Samineni-Lab/gensat_db/README.md

 ## Use

 To interface with the database, run `access.bat {username} {password}` in PowerShell.
 This will pull up a new command line interface to interact with the database.
 Here, you can run the example commands in the GENSAT [document], such as `select * from structure`, or those of your own creation.
 It is recommended you learn the structure of the database and SQL (at least the `SELECT` and `GROUP BY` features) to get the most out of the data ([click here](https://www.w3schools.com/sql/) for a tutorial on SQL).
+Enter `exit` to return to PowerShell's command line.

 The public database updates daily, so run `download_data.bat` and `copy_db.bat` regularly to keep your local copy updated.